JacobEcom/quickband-shopify-theme/README.md

 ## 1. Explain Something New — Fast

-Quick Bands was introducing a first-to-market product.
+QuickBand was introducing a first-to-market product.

 That meant customers couldn't be expected to immediately understand what made it different, why those differences mattered, or why they needed it.